morauszkia/coding-notes/dsa/algorithms.md

 ### Quicksort

-Quick sort is an efficient sorting algorightm widely used in production sorting implementations above a threshold.
+Quick sort is an efficient sorting algorithm widely used in production sorting implementations above a threshold.
 It is also a recursive _divide and conquer_ type algorithm, like [merge sort](#merge-sort).

 Pseudocode: